 Methods

 We analyse what shapes climate change beliefs in Africa using a random forest approach [48].
 Random forest is a machine-learning approach that uses non-parametric recursive partitioning to produce models with high predictive accuracy [11,49].
 It can handle high-dimensional (large number of predictors) multilevel datasets with high-level interactions and non-linear relations [50], so it is ideal for our dataset.
-For each dependent variable, we grow a random forest composed of 1,000 trees with a minimum node size of five, using the ranger package in R [51].
+For each dependent variable, we grow a classification random forest composed of 1,000 trees with a minimum node size of five.
+We use the ranger package in R, which is particular suit for high-dimensional data and offers a fast implementation that minimizes computational burden[51].
+Its optimized computation and parallelized processing are most suitable for our high-dimensional and extensive dataset.
 To the best of our knowledge, this is the first study to jointly combine survey and climate data at the second administrative level to explore what shapes climate change beliefs across 33 African countries.

 Despite its advantages, random forest models are not easily interpretable on their own.
 To interpret them, we use some additional measures.
 First, we compute the variable importance measure, which ranks predictors by their predictive power (including direct and indirect effects on the dependent variable).
 We use the corrected Gini method to do so, because it shows no bias towards predictors with more classes, in contrast to the impurity importance, at a similar computational cost [52].
 This measure shows which are the most important factors that shape CCBs.
 Second, we use partial dependence plots to illustrate the magnitude and direction of the direct effects of significant predictors.
 Partial dependence plots work like marginal effects in logistic regression models: they predict responses for each level of the predictor while holding constant the rest of the variables.
 The code and data used for this analysis is available online.